alexlyan/real_estate_kz/README.md

 1. To find out what apartments are worth renting
 2. Prediction of renting price of apartments

-Notebook of renting price prediction [kz_analysis.ipynb](/kz_analysis.ipynb) was writter in readable form to share knowledge.
+Notebook of renting price prediction [kz_analysis.ipynb](/kz_analysis.ipynb) was written in readable form to share knowledge.

 In README, you will find only explanation to data collection, other stages are explained in notebook.